venmo/android-pin/README.md

                 .commit();
 ```

+In general, any time a custom `PinSaver` is defined, it should follow that a custom `Validator` is also defined.
+This may be more strictly enforced in the future.

 Asynchronous Handling
 =====================
 A very common use case for providing an alternative `Validator` and `PinSaver` is if you persist a user's PIN remotely and validate by making a request to your server.
 In this case, `PinFragment` can execute your saving and checking on a background thread and show a `ProgressBar` while executing.
 To utilize this, pass implementations of `AsyncSaver` and `AsyncValidator` to your configuration.